 You will need an A-level in German or be of a similar standard.
 In your first year, you will study the German language and culture at an advanced level.
 Alongside this, you will choose from either Entrepreneurship, Human Resource Management, Management and Organisations or Marketing.

 In the second year, you can select what to study, with choices ranging from Advertising to Understanding Culture, Franchising to Society on Screen.
 You will improve how you communicate in German, whilst broadening your knowledge about German-speaking society, politics and contemporary issues.

 In your final year, you can select options covering subjects such as brand strategy, foreign literature and film, business models, translation and strategic management.
-By graduation, you should have an excellent understanding of the German-speaking world.
-You should also be able to communicate close to the level of a native speaker.
+By graduation, we aim for you to have an excellent understanding of the German-speaking world.

 This degree equips you with the skills to deal with the cultural complexities of management in local and international contexts.
 Your substantial international experience and language skills will give you a strong edge in the jobs market.
 Past graduates have secured roles in international business, government departments and well-known corporations.